-- 5.0 Upon notification of a school place being offered, a child is entitled to a full-time place in the September following their fourth birthday, but they are not required to start school until the start of the term after the term in which they reach compulsory schoolage. - 5.1 The date the child is admitted to the school can be deferred until later in the school year or the child can attend part-time until the child reaches compulsory school age in the year the original application was made. - 5.2 A child's school place may be deferred but only up until the beginning of the summerterm. - 5.3 As defined by the section 4 of the School Standards and Framework Act 1998.
+- 5.0 Upon notification of a school place being offered, a child is entitled to a full-time place in the September following their fourth birthday, but they are not required to start school until the start of the term after the term in which they reach compulsory schoolage. - 5.1 All parents at 4+ entry i.e., 'first time admissions' (FTA) can defer or seek part time entry.
+The request must be in writing and accompanied where possible with lead professional documentation supporting the request. - 5.2 A child's school place may be deferred but only up until the beginning of the summerterm. - As defined by the section 4 of the School Standards and Framework Act 1998.
 Where a child has failed to attend school by the start of the summer term in the school year for which the original application was made, parents will have to submit a new application unless there are exceptional circumstances which have prevented the child from doing so.
-Where there are no exceptional circumstances any application will be treated as an in-year application. - 5.4 Exceptional circumstances will include a child who has been unable to attend school because of medical reasons (i.e. hospitalisation, operation recovery that has taken up to two school terms).
+Where there are no exceptional circumstances any application will be treated as an in-year application. - 5.4 Exceptional circumstances will include a child who has been unable to attend school because of medical reasons (i.e., hospitalisation, operation recovery that has taken up to two school terms).